OlegBoulanov/s3i/README.md

 By default, s3i uses current user's `[default]` AWS profile.
 Profile name can be changed using `--profile` command line option.
 Profile credentials should allow read access to all necessary S3 buckets and prefixes.

+### Product Installer Reqirements

+Product Installer (.msi) is expected to be able to run in unattended mode, being configured with use of public properties, passed as msiexec command line arguments ([s3iSetup project](https://github.com/OlegBoulanov/s3i/s3iSetup/) is an example of such product itself)

 ### Configuration file format

 Configuration file contains one or several product specifications: